billsegall/aeron-go/archive/README.md

 of reentrancy is handled by the caller.

 If needed it is simple in golang to wrap a synchronous API with a channel (see for example aeron.AddSubscription().
-If overlapping asynchronous calls are needed then this is where you can add locking.
+Inherent in it's design, the archive protocol, does not expect overlapping calls.
+A simple locking wrapper might be simply added to an asyncronus wrapper to ensure sequenctial operations where needed.

 Some asynchronous events do exist (e.g, recording events) and to be delivered a polling mechanism is provided.
 Again this can be easily